QualiSystemsLab/JFrog-Artifactory-Xray-Plugin/README.md

 ## App setup

+Clone this repository to your local machine.

+Go into Package/ and follow the instructions for creating Artifactory Example - CI-00.zip.

-Import the package Artifactory Example - CI-00.zip by dragging it into any screen of the CloudShell portal while logged in, or use this menu command:
+Import the package Artifactory Example - CI-00.zip into CloudShell by dragging it into any screen of the CloudShell portal while logged in, or with this menu command:

 ![](screenshots/import-package.png)